Katas Raj Temples: Modern

-Religious significance
+Hindu Religion

 The complex consists of several temples and associated structures.

-The pond at Katas Raj is said to have been created from the teardrops of the Hindu deity Shiva, following the death of his wife Sati.

 The temples are considered to be the second most sacred site in the historic Punjab region, after the temple at Jwalamukhi in modern Himachal Pradesh.

+The Katās pond is said in the Puranas to have been created from the teardrops of Shiva, after he wandered the Earth inconsolable after the death of his wife Sati.
 The temples derive their holiness from the legend that following the death of his wife Sati, the Hindu god Shiva wandered inconsolably, while some of his tears collected in two ponds, one of which is the pond around which the Katas Raj Temples are set, while the other is at Pushkar, near the famous Sufi pilgrimage center of Ajmer.
 Another version of the legend mentions the two pools at Katasraj and Nainital.
 Another version of the Shiva legend involves the death of Shiva's horse Katas instead of that of Sati his consort.

-The Katasraj temple complex is traditionally believed to date back to the Mahabharata era.
-Many legends are associated with the temples.
-The five Pandava brothers, mentioned in the Mahabharata, are said to have stayed here for a large part of their exile.
-The complex is traditionally believed to be the site where the Pandava brothers were challenged by a yaksha before being able to drink from the pond.
+The temples play a role in the Hindu epic poem, the Mahābhārata, where they are traditionally believed to have been the site where the Pandava brothers spent a significant portion of their exile.
+It is also traditionally believed by Hindus to be the site where the brothers engaged in a riddle contest with the Yakshas, as described in the Yaksha Prashna.
+It is believed by Hindus that Pandavas engaged in a riddle contest with the Yakshas, as described in the Yaksha Prashna, before being able to drink from the pond.
 Four of the brothers failed and were rendered lifeless by the yaksha.
 The fifth brother, Yudhishthira, engaged the yaksha in a riddle contest and defeated him with his wisdom, thereby bringing his brothers back to life.

 Some legends also state that the very first lingam was in Katas.
 Some old manuscripts also consider Katas as the janmabhumi (birthplace) of Hindu incarnation Rama, as well as that of Ayodhya; but this has become quite controversial.
 The oral tradition by local Hindus never mentioned it as being Rama's birthplace or celebrated in annual rituals.
+Another tradition states that the Hindu deity Krishna laid the foundation of the temple, and established a hand-made lingam in it.